eosnewyork/eosdocs.io/PublicWebsite/content/dAppDevelopment/playground/index.md

 #### Web based contract compiler

 Creating contracts is covered in detail [here](../smartcontractbasics).
-But there's also a really quick way to create a contract:
+But if you want to test a contract without installing all the compilers and tools, you can use a web based contract editor:

 Once you've created an account using the tool above.
 You can then use <a href="https://tbfleming.github.io/cib/eos.html" target="_blank">THIS</a><br>tool to compile a contract and uplod it to your new account.